ymwjbxxq/aws-s3-sqs-lambda/README.md

 I tried to make it more "real", but it is what you find on the serverlessland.com patterns page if you strip it all.

-The message inside the SQS body look like this:
+The message inside the SQS body looks like this:

 ```javaScript
 {